exiang/open_hub_wiki/Module-Layout.md

 }
 ```

-  * `layouts.backend` - using the layout named `backend` found in base layout directory (be it default or overridden)
+  * `layouts.backend` - using the layout named `backend` found in application layout directory (be it default or overridden)
   * `backend` - using the layout named `backend` found in layout directory inside module
-  * `application.views.layouts.backend` - explicitly using the layout name `backend` in from the default layout directory (Note: this is dangerous, as it will bypass the layout override and caused inconsistency)
+  * `application.views.layouts.backend` - explicitly using the layout name `backend` in from the default application layout directory (Note: this is dangerous, as it will bypass the layout override and caused inconsistency)

 ## Sample of layout view file in a module
 In `protected/modules/boilerplateStart/views/layouts/backend.php`: